 "Well, I do have a theory, but I would rather withhold it until I confer with someone with more experience in this field," the man tried to weasel out of an answer.

 "With much more experience," Huntsmaster Sekely added.
 "There isn't anyone who knows more about obscure magic than this one, I guarantee."

 Hermione and Harry were tempted to challenge that with bringing Dumbledore into play, but didn't get the chance to do so.

 "Right.
-Let's agree to postpone this topic until we have his input," Minister Ivankov tried to take command of the conversation, briefly glaring at his companions, before addressing Harry directly.
+Let's agree to postpone this topic until we have his input," Minister Oblansk tried to take command of the conversation, briefly glaring at his companions, before addressing Harry directly.

 "Mister Potter, now that these concerns are out of the way, maybe we could start this talk over, and return to the primary reason for our visit?
 First and foremost, are you familiar with the history of this country?
 Especially the part concerning the Draculeas?"